 Paying for a Veterinary Medical Education

-Also, each college has scholarships that prospective students could inquire about and a number have scholarships for dual degree students seeking graduate degrees such as the Ph.D. in discipline-based research programs.
+Each college has scholarships that prospective students could inquire about and a number have scholarships for dual degree students seeking graduate degrees such as the PhD in discipline-based research programs.
 Students and prospective students are encouraged to contact AAVMC member institutions directly about scholarship aid opportunities as many scholarships are awarded at the local level.
 To review average scholarship award information by institution, please visit the Cost Comparison Tool.

 - Zoetis and the AAVMC invite second- and third-year veterinary students

 to apply for the Zoetis/AAVMC Veterinary Student Scholarship Program.
-Each

 Each scholarship is $2,000 and eligibility criteria include academic

 excellence, financial need, diversity, sustainability, leadership and